Cedar Park vs Leander High School: Two A Rated Leander ISD Campuses

 What is Cedar Park High School’s TEA rating?

-Cedar Park High School received an overall A rating with a score of 92 out of 100 from the Texas Education Agency in 2025.
+Cedar Park High School received an overall A rating from the Texas Education Agency in 2025.

 What is Leander High School’s TEA rating?

-Leander High School received an overall A rating with a score of 90 out of 100 from the Texas Education Agency in 2025.
+Leander High School received an overall A rating from the Texas Education Agency in 2025.

 What school district are Cedar Park High and Leander High in?